seawolf42/django-lookup-tables/README.md

     state = LookupTableItemField(table_ref='post-state')
 ```

-This will create a lookup table called "post-state" that has a single option, "<DEFAULT>".
+This will create a lookup table called "post-state" that has a single option, `'<DEFAULT>'`.
 You can now set this field to any value from the `LookupTableItems` model that references the `LookupTable.objects.get(table_ref='post_state')` table.

 In the admin you will see an entry for 'Lookup Tables'.
 Here you can manage tables and their associated values.
-Note that the automatically-generated "<DEFAULT>" item can be renamed or removed; this is just created so that the table is not empty on first use.
+Note that the automatically-generated `'<DEFAULT>'` item can be renamed or removed; this is just created so that the table is not empty on first use.

 `django-lookup-tables` integrates properly with forms and `djangorestframework`, so all UI naturally gets up-to-date selection lists just like if you were using a `CharField` with a choices enum or tuple list.